eltos/revtyp/revtyp.typ

   }

   let supported-journals = ("PRAB",) journal = upper(journal)
+  assert(
+    journal in supported-journals,
+    message: "Journal "
+      + str(journal)
-  assert(journal in supported-journals, message: "Journal " + str(journal) + " not supported.
-Choose one of: " + supported-journals.join(", ", last: " or "))
+      + " not supported.
+Choose one of: "
+      + supported-journals.join(", ", last: " or "),
+  )

   // metadata